Splatoon 3: Salmon Run Next Wave

 Players team up to defeat the King Salmonid Cohozuna boss in the co-op Salmon Run mode.

 The co-op player versus environment (PvE) mode Salmon Run returns, titled Salmon Run Next Wave.
 The main goal is to collect Golden Eggs, obtained by splatting special enemies known as "Boss Salmonids", and depositing them into the egg basket.
 Salmon Run Next Wave uses the same basic gameplay as it does in Splatoon 2, where the player, employed by Grizzco Industries, teams up with three other players to fight waves of enemies known as "Salmonids".
-If a player gets splatted, the game's version of getting killed, another player can revive them by shooting them with ink.
-If the quota for eggs is not met within the time limit or the entire team is wiped out, the shift ends.
-Each "shift" typically lasts three waves, though, in Next Wave, a fourth "Xtrawave" sometimes occurs, where players team up to defeat a King Salmonid.
+Each match, known as a "shift", typically lasts three waves, though, in Next Wave, a fourth "Xtrawave" sometimes occurs, where players team up to defeat a King Salmonid.
 By successfully meeting the quota of golden eggs for all waves in a shift, the player can increase their rank within Grizzco.
-Next Wave adds the ability to throw golden eggs along with new enemies and new "Known Occurrence" events.
+Next Wave adds the ability to throw Golden Eggs along with new enemies and unique, event-specific boss types.
 Salmon Run is also no longer limited to certain times of day; players are able to access Salmon Run at any time, even during Splatfests.
 A new addition to Splatoon 3 is "Big Run", an event where Salmonids invade the city of Splatsville.
 Players defend Splatsville by fighting invading Salmonids on an online competitive map, instead of the unique stages typically used for Salmon Run.
 After a few days, the event ends and participating players receive a prize.
 This event occurs every few months.
 There is also another Salmon Run event called "Eggstra Work", where teams compete to get the most golden eggs in a predetermined shift consisting of 5 waves.